What is binary analysis?

 Binary analysis is the process of performing research on a data object such as program executables and firmware.
 Binaries are usually not readable using a normal text editor and require specific tools.
 Binary analysis can be done by looking at the file (static analysis) or when a program is being executed (dynamic analysis).

-There is 1 tool collection available that covers binary analysis:
+There are 2 tool collections available that cover binary analysis:

 The following security tools are linked to binary analysis and are worth investigating.

 - BAP (binary analysis toolkit)